 If you are a commuter, especially in Metro Manila, you most likely already have an idea about how bad the situation is concerning the public transportation crisis in the Philippines.
-It has been prevailing for so long, yet it remains an inescapable problem, especially for minimum-wage workers.
+It remains to be an inescapable problem, especially for minimum-wage workers.

 The Employers Confederation of the Philippines (Ecop) stated last 2015 that this transportation crisis in Metro Manila gravely affected the “productivity of workers and competitiveness of the enterprises.”
 Workers said this traffic congestion and lack of public transportation supply makes them “exhausted,” and it still holds true to today’s reality, INQUIRER.net reported.